September 29, 2024

 Step 1: Collection of Data for Initial Assessment

-The first step in property tax valuation involves professional consultants/appraisers gathering relevant information to understand the property’s characteristics, location and prevailing market conditions.
+The first step in property tax valuation involves professional consultants and appraisers gathering relevant information to understand the property’s characteristics, location and prevailing market conditions.

 During this phase, they assess the property’s size and condition, considering the number of rooms, amenities and overall appeal.
-Additionally, they analyze the property’s location, including its proximity to schools, amenities, transportation and the neighborhood’s desirability, all impacting its commercial value.
+They also analyze the property’s location, including its proximity to schools, amenities, transportation and the neighborhood’s desirability, all of which can impact commercial value.

 Step 2: Application of Valuation Models/Methods

 Property valuers employ various methods to determine the value of a property.
-The most commonly used approaches include:
+The most commonly used approaches include the sales comparison approach, income capitalization approach and cost approach.

 Sales Comparison Approach

-It’s particularly useful for residential properties with many comparable sales available.
-However, finding genuinely comparable properties can be challenging for unique or specialized properties and may not account for unique features or improvements.
+It’s particularly useful for properties with many comparable sales available.
+However, finding genuinely comparable properties can be challenging for unique, specialized or income-producing commercial properties.

 Income Capitalization Approach

-However, accurate and reliable rental income data is necessary for an accurate valuation, and it may not be suitable for properties that do not generate rental income or where accurate income data is unavailable.
+However, accurate and reliable rental income data is necessary for an accurate valuation.
+It may not be suitable for properties that do not generate rental income or where income data is unavailable.

 Cost Approach